acceleratingtothefuture/Repo-For-Professor-Danish-Khan/data structures/w4/H2 - Data analyst.md

 for i from 0 to N-1:

 read data[i] for months[i]

 sum = 0

 for each x in data:

 sum += x

 avg = sum / N

 maxVal = data[0]

 for each x in data:

 if x > maxVal:

 maxVal = x

 midpoint = (avg + maxVal) / 2

 transformed = array of size N

 for i from 0 to N-1:

 transformed[i] = floor(data[i] - midpoint)  // or integer cast

 // Kadane's algorithm

 current_max = transformed[0]

 global_max = transformed[0]

 start = 0

 end = 0
 temp_start = 0

 for i from 1 to N-1:

 if transformed[i] > current_max + transformed[i]:

 current_max = transformed[i]

 temp_start = i

 else:

 current_max += transformed[i]

 if current_max > global_max:

 global_max = current_max

 start = temp_start

 end = i

 output avg

 output maxVal

 output midpoint

-output global_max as max subarray sum output months[start] to months[end]
+output global_max as max subarray sum

+output months[start] to months[end]

-Time Complexity: O(N) - Each step (input, sum/avg calculation, max finding, transformation, and Kadane's algorithm) involves a single pass over the array of size N. We NEVER have any inner loops that traverse the other elements for each element.
+Time Complexity: O(N).
+Each step (input, sum/avg calculation, max finding, transformation, and Kadane's algorithm) involves a single pass over the array of size N. We NEVER have any inner loops that traverse the other elements for each element.
 We go through once, doing live calculations and saves.
-Space Complexity: O(N) - Requires O(N) space for the data array, transformed array, and months list (though months is fixed-size).
+Space Complexity: O(N).
+Requires O(N) space for the data array, transformed array, and months list (though months is fixed-size).

 ## 3d.
 Limitations:
 Discuss limitations of your approach (e.g., sensitivity to noise/outliers, tie-breaking choices, single peak assumption, lack of seasonality handling, etc.) and when a different method might be preferable.

+This algorithim is highly sensitive to outliers because it's based on